-The term “GI Bill” can encompass the Montgomery GI Bill (MGIB) or the Post-9/11 GI Bill, both offering education benefits to U.S. Armed Forces veterans spanning various branches like the Army, Navy, Air Force, Marine Corps, Coast Guard, Reserves, and National Guard.
+The term “GI Bill” refers to education benefits available through the Montgomery GI Bill (MGIB) and the Post-9/11 GI Bill, supporting veterans from all branches of the U.S. Armed Forces, including the Army, Navy, Air Force, Marine Corps, Coast Guard, Reserves, and National Guard.

 Certain limitations in coordination may prevent veterans from accessing both types of GI Bill benefits.
 Additionally, veterans who have benefitted from a ROTC scholarship might not qualify for GI Bill benefits.